-The International Pacific Halibut Commission (IPHC) estimates all Pacific halibut (Hippoglossus stenolepis) removals taken in the IPHC Convention Area and uses this information in its yearly stock assessment (see IPHC-2018-IM094-08 Rev 1) and other analyses.
+The International Pacific Halibut Commission (IPHC) estimates all Pacific halibut (Hippoglossus stenolepis) removals taken in the IPHC Convention Area and uses this information in its yearly stock assessment and other analyses.
 The data are compiled by the IPHC Secretariat and include data from Federal and State agencies of each Contracting Party.
 All 2018 data are in net weight (head-off, dressed, ice and slime deducted) and are considered preliminary at this time.